“What about this room?”

 “We don’t have much time!
 Only a few minutes before they catch up!”

 Yvlon waved the Minotaur over as he ran towards her.
-Her sword was drawn and she had formed up her group into a solid line blocking the corridor down which Gerald had gone.
+Her sword was drawn, and she had formed up her group into a solid line blocking the corridor down which Gregor had gone.

 Calruz paused and pointed.
-Ceria and Gerial fell into line with the other adventurers, covering the way they had came as the Minotaur talked with Yvlon.
+Ceria and Gerial fell into line with the other adventurers, covering the way they had come as the Minotaur talked with Yvlon.

 “What’s happening?
-Where are Gerald and the others?”
+Where are Gregor and the others?”

 She shook her head.

 “They didn’t say they were going to open the vault.
-I made it clear to Gerald he had to wait until he regrouped.
+I made it clear to Gregor he had to wait until we regrouped.
 So why…?”